jehanson4/SKT-Visualizer/Design20/DevNotes.md

 #### Effects

-*Q: in Design19, you turn the rellief on and off via an Effect.
-How will it work in Design20?*

-> A: Same way, though the internal details may be different.
-TBD.

 In Design19, each effect did its own rendering, maintained its own vertex/normal/color data, managed its own buffers, etc.
-I think that's not the right way to go.
-Effects should basically be named switches that modify a code path that follows the HelloMetal demo.
-E.g., there's a single pipeline descriptor.

-I would also like to have them own their own data and generate their own render commands.
-But I don't want redundant copying of node coordinates.
-I could make the effects' data objects settable:
->           protocol DS_NodeEffecct {
->               var nodeCoords: [SIMD3<Float>] { get set }
->           }

-An effect that has data needs to manage the associated MTLBuffer, but the buffers and indices need to be known to the figure in order to create the pipline state.
-I have a fixed finite set of effect-data-arrays.
-So I should ebed the buffer indices as named constants.
->           class SK2_Figure_20 {
->               static let NODE_COORDINATES_BUFFER_INDEX = 0
->               ...
->           }

-Note that I'd have to know its buffer too, and keep track of whether the buffer's content is stale

-If I'm going to use triple buffering then I'll want a BufferProvider class as well.
-To avoid unnecessary copying I need to be cagey about whether to copy the data or not . . . maybe version numbers?
-I think I'll want something that does all the buffer management stuff in one place.
-That way I can start with simple code (that does unnecessary copying) and improve it.

-Assume vertexDescriptor and pipelineDescriptor and pipelineState are all set up when figure is installed.
-That sets all the buffer indices and the shader commands.

-Possible to create & configure more than one pipeline
+I don't yet see how to do that in Design20.

+Note that the shell geometry has two effects specific to it: InnerShell and Meridians.
+Each one has its own set of vertex and color data and its own (set of) Metal buffer(s) and its own pipeline therefore.
+Because we want the figure code to be agnostic w/r/t geometry, we need to be able to add these two effects, with their vertex data and buffers, in a generic way.
+This means that **some** effects, at least, have their own pipelines.

+What makes a pipeline?
+  * vetex and fragment functions
+  * references to buffers
+  * other config parameters

 commandBuffer.commit(...) is the thing that puts the commandbuffer (with its commands) on the queue.
-Time-ordering is enforced at the commandBuffer level. commin(...) happens after present(drawable)
+Time-ordering is enforced at the commandBuffer level. commit(...) happens after present(drawable)

-I start a render pass.
-I create a renderPassDescriptor, if that's common across all effects (I assume it is).
-Then I have each effect that draws something add an entry to the command queue--i.e., it creates a commandBuffer and renderEncoder, sets them up, and adds the command to the queue.

 There's some common stuff that is done to all renderEncoders.
 Who does that stuff?